MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/scmapixfromsmapi.md

 _lpInterface_

 > [in] A pointer to the interface identifier (IID) that represents the interface to be used to access the session.
-Passing NULL causes the lppMAPISession parameter to return a pointer to the standard interface for an Extended MAPI Session (IMAPISession).
+Passing NULL causes the lppMAPISession parameter to return a pointer to the standard interface for an extended MAPI session (IMAPISession).

 _lppMAPISession_